RonnyPfannschmidt-Attic/anyvc/docs/backends/index.rst

 Mercurial
 ---------

-The Mercurial backend is implemented in Terms of the basic merucrial api.
+The Mercurial backend is implemented in Terms of the basic Merucrial api.
 It does not support extension discovery or extensions.